A Day in the Life of an L3 Airline Instructor

 - Just as it’s important to have the right weather conditions, it’s vital that every part of the aircraft is checked and in order before beginning the flight.
 This includes but is not limited to checking fuel gauges, ensuring registration and all paperwork are in the cabin, and checking that all flaps, landing gear lockdown levers, and other flight controllers are prepared for smooth, normal function.

 - Once up in the air, CFIs face the challenge of evaluating students’ performance and making sure the lesson and objective of the day is taught, while also being sure that all functions are being done safely.
 In these times safety is of utmost importance, however, students must also be allowed to make their own decisions and learn from their mistakes.

 - Once the flight has been completed, students and CFIs meet to reevaluate the lesson learned and objectives set in the outset of the day.
 Instructors can determine if the lesson needs to be expounded upon in future classes or if they are ready to move on to new objectives.
 The CFI must be sure the student has a full understanding and valuable experience in the lesson before moving to the next lesson.

 - As the cycle of lessons and flight trainings continues throughout the day, CFIs will face various challenges and triumphs.
 Different students, various equipment, and changing weather patterns mean no two days are the same.

 - Organization is key to making sure students and teachers achieve their goals.
 Throughout the day CFIs ensure the students’ folders are in order and all appropriate paperwork is completed and filed.

-Aerosim CFIs are expertly trained to prepare the next generation of pilots to take to the skies.
+L3 CFIs are expertly trained to prepare the next generation of pilots to take to the skies.
 Their jobs are truly unique and gratifying as they watch students take their careers to new heights.
-If you are interested in experiencing the exhilaration of flight, you can trust Aerosim Flight Academy to equip you for a life-changing future in aviation.
+If you are interested in experiencing the exhilaration of flight, you can trust L3 Airline Academy to equip you for a life-changing future in aviation.